 3. Use Browser Extensions or Tools

 • Ad Blockers: Install ad-blocking extensions like AdGuard to block tracking scripts and ads.
-For more options, check Here is the rewritten text without the broken link:this list of ad blockers.
+For more options, check Here is the rewritten text without the broken link: this list of ad blockers.

 4. Clear Browsing Data Regularly

 • Regularly clear your browsing history, cookies, and cache to remove tracking data.
 You can do this in Settings > Safari > Clear History and Website Data (for Safari) or in the settings of other browsers.
-For instructions on clearing data across various browsers, read this Here is the rewritten text without the broken link:overview.

 Best Practices to Prevent Browser Tracking on iPhone